arieldipietro/PomodoroTechnique/README.md

 # PomodoroTechnique

-# Reason for doing another Pomodor App
+# Reason for a Pomodoro App

 This app was made as part of the MoureDev's (by Brais Moure) community Monthly Challenge (April 22').
 Repository can be found here: https://github.com/mouredev/Monthly-App-Challenge-2022